DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Related Works: Resilience Analysis Methods for DNNs

 \section{Related Works: Resilience Analysis Methods for DNNs}

-With the fast growth of emerging DNNs' size regarding their memory and computation requirements, their reliability analysis becomes prohitively complex, time-consuming and resource-hungry.
+With the fast growth of emerging DNNs' size regarding their memory and computation requirements, their reliability analysis becomes prohibitively complex, time-consuming, and resource-hungry.
 In a recent literature review \cite{ahmadilivani2024systematic}, it has been observed that the majority of papers studying the reliability of DNNs exploit a Fault Injection (FI) approach.
 Software-level simulation FI is widely adopted in reliability analysis due to its low design time and fast execution.

-Multiple open-source tools for software-level simulation-based reliability analysis are proposed in the literature, and the most adopted ones include PytorchFI \cite{PytorchFI2020} and TensorFI \cite{chen2020tensorfi,laskar2022tensorfi+}, enabling FI simulations in PyTorch and TensorFlow respectively.
+Multiple open-source tools for software-level simulation-based reliability analysis are proposed in the literature, and the most adopted ones include PytorchFI \cite{PytorchFI2020} and TensorFI \cite{chen2020tensorfi,laskar2022tensorfi+}, enabling FI simulations in PyTorch and TensorFlow, respectively.
 These software-level FI tools support various fault models and provide different metrics for the resilience analysis of DNNs regarding parameters and activations.

-Any FI simulation requires multiple simulations while a random set of parameters/activations are faulty and propagated through the forward execution of a DNN.
+Any FI experiment requires multiple simulations while a random set of parameters/activations are being faulty and propagated through the forward execution of a DNN.
 Then, the erroneous outputs are observed, and reliability metrics are acquired.
 The number of simulations affects the accuracy of the obtained metrics.
-In exhaustive FI, all possible bitflips in the fault space are flipped individually, leading to a huge simulation space, which is impractical since DNNs possess millions of parameters and activations.
+In exhaustive FI, all the bits in the fault space are to be flipped and simulated individually, leading to a huge simulation space, which is impractical since DNNs possess millions of parameters and activations.
 Statistical Fault Injection (SFI) attempts to reduce the number of simulations based on statistical analysis, while guaranteeing a certain maximum error margin.

-For conventional computing hardware, the number of simulations in an SFI experiment used to be specified by Eq. \eqref{eq:SFI}, where \textit{n} is the number of samples, \textit{N} is total fault space, \textit{e} is the error and \textit{t} is determined based on the expected confidence-level \cite{leveugle2009statistical}.
+For conventional computing hardware, the number of simulations in an SFI experiment is specified by Eq. \eqref{eq:SFI}, where \textit{n} is the number of samples, \textit{N} is the total fault space, \textit{e} is the error, and \textit{t} is determined based on the expected confidence-level \cite{leveugle2009statistical}.